Reasonable assurance: Philips puts data scrutiny first

 Philips, a leading global healthcare technology business, is a company that places great importance on obtaining third-party assurance for ESG disclosures.
 To inform the decision on which ESG issues to address in their sustainability efforts, Philips regularly conducts a robust, evidence-based and objective materiality analysis with the Datamaran platform.
 This analysis is embedded in their annual integrated report and subject to reasonable assurance.

-As a company with a longstanding reputation for leadership in sustainability, obtaining reasonable assurance from
+As a company with a longstanding reputation for leadership in sustainability, obtaining reasonable assurance from its auditor, Ernst & Young (EY) is an important factor for securing

 Philips’ approach to assurance for ESG